 - 1 1/2 teaspoons olive oil

 - Pour the chicken broth into a medium sized saucepan.
 Add salt and garlic powder (optional), then stir and bring the broth to a boil.

 - Stir the Moroccan couscous into the boiling chicken broth, along with garlic powder and olive oil, then immediately remove the pan from the heat and cover with a lid.

-Couscous is an excellent side for lamb (see below for recipes from delish), or chicken, you could do grilled chicken, baked chicken, fried chicken or Super Easy Crock Pot Chicken.
-You can also substitute the chicken broth with water and make a simple vegetable stew to serve on top of the couscous if you want a vegetarian/vegan option. 👇👇
+Couscous is an excellent side for grilled lamb, or chicken.
+You could do grilled chicken, baked chicken, fried chicken or Super Easy Crock Pot Chicken.
+You can also substitute the chicken broth with water and make a simple vegetable stew to serve on top of the couscous if you want a vegetarian/vegan option.

 According to webmd.com and bbcgoodfood.com Couscous is a good source of fiber and also has a number of vitamins and minerals, including immune supportive selenium, which can help to reduce your risk of heart disease by reducing inflammation and oxidative stress to your body.
 Sounds like a win-win right?!